TOP

 nor is

 allowed to book shore excursions for you.
-RCCL and Celebrity's shore
+Royal Caribbean and Celebrity's shore

 9.)
 What